prototypefund/Digital_Bargeld-docs/api-mint.rst

   **Response:**

   :status 200 OK:
     All commitments were revealed successfully.
-The mint returns an array, typically consisting of only one element, in which each each element contains information about a melting session that the coin was used in.
+The exchange returns an array, typically consisting of only one element, in which each each element contains information about a melting session that the coin was used in.
   :status 404 Not Found:
-    The mint has no linkage data for the given public key, as the coin has not yet been involved in a refresh operation.
+    The exchange has no linkage data for the given public key, as the coin has not yet been involved in a refresh operation.

   **Details:**